vestrel00/contacts-android/docs/profile/insert-profile.md

 "one profile RawContact per one Account", the Contacts Provider allows for multiple RawContacts per Account, including multiple local RawContacts (no Account).

+> ℹ️ This may affect performance.
+When this is set to false, the API executes extra lines of code to
+> heck if a RawContact already exist in an Account, which may result in a slight performance hit.
+> You can disable this internal check, perhaps increasing insertion speed, by setting this to true.

 ## Associating an Account

 New RawContacts can be associated with an Account in order to enable syncing,